What "beginner-friendly" means here

 Do I need to download anything?

-No downloads needed — each entry links to a RomHaven play page so you can launch instantly.
+No downloads needed — each entry links to a RomHaven play page so you can launch instantly in your browser on desktop or mobile.

 What's the best "my first ROM hack" pick?